 The app review team will only review production-ready apps.
-If you submit an app that is incomplete, is in beta, or has errors that prevent us from reviewing its features, then it will be rejected.
+If you submit an app that is incomplete or has errors that prevent us from reviewing its features, then it will be rejected.

 After you've tested your app and made sure that it meets all of our app requirements, you can submit your app for approval.
 These instructions apply to all apps, whether they are listed or unlisted in the Shopify App Store.

 Best practices for testing your appAnchor link to section titled "Best practices for testing your app"